alla0810/lab4_cloud/1_build_cloud/boto/README.md

 # Create AWS IoT Thing using python and boto3

-This project will create a thing on AWS IoT platform using boto3 and python and download the certificates.
+This project will create things on AWS IoT platform using boto3 and python and download the certificates.

 ## Requirements

 * AWS IAM User needs to have the permission for `AWSIoTFullAccess` and `AWSIoTDataAccess`

+* Create a policy named `policy1`

-* AWS Credentials, if you have installed AWS CLI, then you can use it to configure your credentials file:
+* After installing AWS CLI, then you can use it to configure your credentials file:

       aws configure